Accredited Service Provider

 • Department of Planning and Environment Company Accreditation Letter

-Step 4 > Attend company authorisation meeting
+Step 6 > Attend company authorisation meeting

-If you are applying for an initial ASP company authorisation, you must attend an in-person meeting with Ausgrid.
 This meeting will provide your company with information for working safely on or near Ausgrid’s network, Ausgrid procedures and processes relevant to your work, and allow you to ask questions regarding ASP authorisation and compliance.

 Stage 2: Worker Registration for ASP Authorisation (click to expand)

-Step 1 > Login to register your workers
+Step 1 > Login and add workers

-Start by selecting Manage Roles and then Add New Employee.
-Upload a photo of your worker and enter their personal contact details, address, phone and email.
+Select Manage Roles and then Add New Employee.
+From here you will upload a photo of your worker and enter their personal contact details, address, phone and email.
+If a worker is already a registered cardholder, you may proceed to Step 3 to select their site and role.

 Continuing through the worker’s profile, the next step is to Add New Role.
 Roles are the specific classes of ASP Authorisation for workers.
 Only select roles the ASP company and worker are accredited for by the NSW Department of Planning and Environment, which match their accreditation documentation.

-Pegasus will validate your worker’s profile, and once they successfully complete their online ASP Authorisation information session, their role will be applied to their profile.
-At this time, their plastic access ID card will be printed and sent.
+Pegasus will validate your worker’s profile, and once they successfully complete their online induction, their role will be applied to their profile.
+At this time, their plastic access ID card will be printed and sent, and their e-card sent to their nominated mobile number.